-- 8. Adjacent Sites: The Sherwin-Williams facility is located at 1450 Sherwin Avenue.
+- Adjacent Sites: The Sherwin-Williams facility is located at 1450 Sherwin Avenue.
+The 8. former Shell Development property is located upgradient and immediately to the east on Horton Street.
 The Rifkin Property is to the northeast of Sherwin-Williams and its former address was 4525 through 4623 Horton Street.
-The Rifkin Property is now an asphalt-covered parking lot with the exception of a building on the northern portion of the property.
-Harcros Pigments Facility, Myer's Container Corporation, and Barbary Coast Steel are to the west and downgradient of the Sherwin-Williams facility across the railroad tracks.
+The Rifkin Property is now an asphaltcovered parking lot with the exception of a building on the northern portion of the property.
+Harcros Pigments Facility, former Myer's Container Corporation, and IKEA Corporation (formerly Barbary Coast Steel) are to the west and downgradient of the Sherwin-Williams facility across the railroad tracks.
 The Southern Pacific Railroad tracks run in an approximate north-south direction between The Sherwin-Williams facility and the three facilities west of the railroad tracks (Harcros Pigments, Myer's Container Corporation, and Barbary Coast Steel).
 The concrete-lined Temescal Creek runs in an approximate east-west direction adjacent to the northern part of the Sherwin-Williams property and drains into the Bay.
 Industrial companies that historically operated outside of the Sherwin-Williams property may be potential sources of contamination found on portions of the Site. - 9.
-Public Participation: Pollutants from the Sherman-Williams plant have migrated onto adjacent properties owned and operated by others.
-A Public Participation Plan is necessary to allow these impacted adjacent property owners as well as other owners, tenants and concerned parties to remain informed and participate in the site investigation and remediation process. - 10.
+Public Participation: Pollutants from the Sherwin-Williams plant have migrated onto adjacent properties owned and operated by others.
+A Public Participation Plan is necessary to allow these impacted adjacent property owners as well as other owners, tenants and concerned parties to remain informed and participate in the site investigation and remediation process.
+In addition, the Board shall seek timely comments on all reports and actions relevant to this Order from all interested agencies and parties, and shall consider those comments.
+Unless otherwise determined by the Executive Officer, all interested agencies and parties shall have 15 calendar days from the date of submittal to review and comment on reports submitted pursuant to this Order. - 10.
 Basin Plan: The Board adopted a revised Water Quality Control Plan for the San Francisco Bay Basin (Basin Plan) on June 21, 1995.
 This updated and consolidated plan represents the Board's master water quality control planning document.
 The revised Basin Plan was approved by the State Water Resources Control Board and the Office of Administrative Law on July 20, 1995, and November 13, 1995, respectively.
 A summary of regulatory provisions is contained in 23 CCR 3912.
 The Basin Plan defines beneficial uses and water quality objectives for waters of the State, including surface waters and groundwaters.